Style Parsing Priority

 return <View style={getStyle()} />

-The priority is calculated as 1 > 2 > 3 > 4 > 5.
+Priority (highest to lowest): 1 > 2 > 3 > 4 > 5